 Bronx Community College is situated on a beautiful 45acre campus high above the Harlem River.
-The buildings originally housed the New York University undergraduate program and include several landmark structures, including the first "Hall of Fame" in this country.
+The buildings originally housed the New York University undergraduate program and include several landmark structures, including the first "Hall of Fame" in the United States.

-Auditoriums

-The BCC campus has three major auditoriums.
-The largest is in the Gould Memorial Library [GM].
-Its capacity of 650 allows its use for a variety of events, including College convocations, cultural programs and community activities.
+Auditoriums: The BCC campus has three major auditoriums.
+The largest is in Gould Memorial Library [GM].
+Its capacity of 650 allows it to be used for a variety of events, including College convocations, cultural programs and community activities.
 The Hall of Fame Playhouse in the Roscoe Brown Student Center [BC], with a capacity of 350, is used as a theater for dramatic productions, musicals and concerts.
 Schwendler Auditorium in Meister Hall, which seats 186, is also used for concerts and community activities.